News from the field

 How to become a deminer

-At FSD Iraq, nearly nine out of 10 employees are recruited and trained locally.
+At FSD Iraq, nearly nine out of ten employees are recruited and trained locally.
 Most knew nothing about mine clearance and had a whole different life prior to joining our teams.
 Some were teachers, farmers or housewives.
 Before finding themselves in the middle of a...

 The challenges of demining in the jungle